 Sangeeta Aug 18, 2015 No Comments

 In a previous blog, we covered the use of predictive modelling techniques to predict future outcomes.
+In this post we cover some of the common Statistical models in Predictive Analytics.
 The techniques used differ for various applications.
 However, there are some fundamental statistical techniques, mathematical algorithms and neural network systems used in predictive modeling.
+Statistical models basically use mathematical equations to encode information which is extracted from the data and play a key role in data exploration.

 Model Building for Forecasting